arielf/weight-loss/README.md

 > *Date*, *MorningWeight*, *Yesterday's lifestyle/food/actions*

-The last column is a list of *word[:weight]* items.
-The optional numerical weight expresses higher/lower quantities.
+The last column is a arbitrary-length list of *`word[:weight]`* items.

+The (optional) numerical-weight following `:`, expresses higher/lower quantities.
 The default weight, when missing is 1:

     #
     # vim: textwidth=0 nowrap